CodersSquad/katacoda-scenarios/classify-submit/intro.md

-This is an Introduction to the Classify API.
+This is an initial guide for submittiong your firs lab to the Classify API.

-Classify is a web-based API that serves as a code-based exercises collector and grader.
-Below some of the cool functions that Classify API has:

-- Multiple Schools, Classes and Labs support
-- Token-based authentication
-- Multiple attempts for lab submission
-- Simple `Submissions` and `Labs` reporting dashboards
+We'll go through the whole process from configuration to the submission part.

+Keep in mind that these steps are really important in order to properly interact with the Classify API.
+Feel free to ask any question you may have in the process.

 **Learning Objectives**
-- To get an introduction to the Classify API
+- To configure your personal copy of the class repository
-- To create your first Classifier user
+- To create a new lab's branch and solve the test lab
-- To execute basic validation commands for the new users
+- To commit, push, submit and verify a lab's solution